NREL/BuildingMOTIF/_sources/tutorials/model_validation.md

 Put all of the above in a new file called `tutorial2_manifest.ttl`.
 We'll also add a shape called `sz-vav-ahu-control-sequences`, which is a use case shape to validate the model against in the next section.

-The following block of code puts all of the above in the `tutorial2_manifest.ttl` file for you:

 ```{code-cell}
 with open("tutorial2_manifest.ttl", "w") as f:
     f.write("""